harlecin/hugo-site/content/post/azure-container-registry.md

 ```
 And we are done:) You can now pull your image using `docker pull`.

+## Managing images
+Every container registry contains 1:n repositories that are used to group container images together (e.g. by project).

+Repositories are defined by using slashes `/` as follows:

+- `your-login-server-address-here/target_image[:TAG]` is a top-level image
+- `your-login-server-address-here/project_name/target_image[:TAG]` is a project specific image
+- `your-login-server-address-here/project_name/sub_project/target_image[:TAG]` is an image in a sub-project of the main project

+You can view all your images by navigating to your registry in the Azure Portal and clicking on the 'Repository' tab.
+You can also start containers directly from there.

 ## Connecting with ActiveDirectory and PowerShell
-On Windows, using Powershell is probably one of the easiest and most powerful ways to manage your Azure resources (including the container registry).
+On Windows using Powershell is probably one of the easiest and most powerful ways to manage your Azure resources (including the container registry).

+You can install the `AzureRm` cmdlet to manage your container registry. `AzureRm` is primarily focused on managing Azure services from a sysadmin perspective and provides mainly functions to create and change Azures services.
+I have not yet found a way to e.g. delete repositories in an Azure registry or list all repositories in a given registry.
+A more powerful solution is the Azure CLI (see next section).

 The preferred method to install the cmdlet is to use PowerShellGet and pull it directly from the PowerShell Gallery.
 So first, we need to check if PowerShellGet is available:
 ```
 Get-Module -Name PowerShellGet -ListAvailable | Select-Object -Property Name,Version,Path
 ```